 Long-term monitoring provides the best opportunity to assess changes, which can inform management decisions.
-Initial kettle pond water quality monitoring began in the 1970's and is one of the longest freshwater monitoring programs!
-From this decades-long monitoring, for example, scientists at the Seashore were able to learn about increasing pH and temperature and changing thermocline structure that have implications for pond food webs and harmful algal blooms.
-They were also able to see the positive impacts of regulating other environmental components, such as the amount of pollutants going into the air, on pond acidity.
-The kettle pond water quality protocol and data packages are still in development.
+Initial kettle pond water quality monitoring began in the 1970's and is one of the longest freshwater monitoring programs in the nation!
+From this decades-long monitoring data set, for example, scientists at the Seashore were able to learn about increasing pH and temperature and changing thermocline structure that have implications for pond food webs and harmful algal blooms.
+Air temperatures are rising, and with them so are pond temperatures.
+Furthermore, stratification is longer and stronger, creating more stressful ecological conditions for pond organisms.
+On the flip side, Seashore scientists were also able to see the positive impacts on pond acidity (less acidic pond waters), due to regulating environmentally detrimental components, such as the amount of pollutants going into the air, through national legislation.
+The kettle pond water quality protocol and data packages are not currently available for public view.
 Below you can view a video taking you through how scientists monitor for kettle pond water quality.
 Kettle Pond VegetationAnother vital sign monitored by park scientists is pond vegetation.
 Many plant species that can be found at the ponds are listed as endangered, threatened, special concern, or watch list by the State of Massachusetts, which in conjunction with increasing impacts of human use and recreation such as trampling, erosion, urination by swimmers, and septic runoff, raise important reasons for monitoring vegetation at the ponds.You can read more about pond vegetation monitoring in the documents below.
 Data packages are not available at this point.
 Here you can find the monitoring documents available for kettle pond vegetation.
 Source: NPS DataStore Collection 9714.
 To search for additional information, visit the NPS DataStore.
 Vernal Ponds VegetationVernal ponds vegetation is also monitored by park scientists.
 Vernal wetlands are wetlands that are seasonal, meaning they aren't always inundated with water, but when they are, shallow ponds are created.
 They're often covered with shallow water from winter to spring and then completely dry in summer and fall - you might have no idea they're a wetland depending on what time of year you visit!
 These conditions, although harsh, are uniquely suited to numerous rare plants and animals, making them important to understand and monitor.You can learn more about vernal pond vegetation monitoring in the documents below.
 Data packages are not readily available at this time.
 Here you can find our currently available vernal wetland vegetation monitoring documents.
 Source: NPS DataStore Collection 9715.
 To search for additional information, visit the NPS DataStore.
 Dune Slack Wetland MonitoringIn the dunes, especially around Province Lands, features of the topography create unique situations where freshwater interdunal wetlands, called dune slack wetlands, exist.
 These wetlands occur when wind blows away enough sand that the surface elevation in the area intersects with the groundwater table, creating "permanent" wetlands (they are around for at least 60 years, which is nothing in environmental time but quite a bit relative to our lifetimes).
 Water levels fluctuate rapidly in response to evapotranspiration (water released by plants during respiration) and precipitation, which is changing due to changes in Earth's atmosphere and climate.As important refuges for plants species like insectivorous sundews and orchids, as well as many invertebrates and amphibians, these systems provide important benefits to the Seashore's inhabitants.
 They also provide water to larger mammals and stabilization of the ground, important to both dune slack wetland ecosystems and those that surround them.
 Despite their role, relatively little is known about dune slack wetlands, which monitoring helps address.
 Reliant on water tables that are strained by increasing human use in surrounding communities, impacts of sea level rise, and saltwater intrusion, understanding these systems is extremely important.
 Here you can find available monitoring documents for dune slack wetlands!
 Source: NPS DataStore Collection 9716.
 To search for additional information, visit the NPS DataStore.
 Ponds and Freshwater Wetlands Monitoring Products

 Visit our keyboard shortcuts docs for details